 The annual management fee rates payable by the Funds are provided below (plus applicable GST, HST and any applicable provincial sales taxes).
 Arrow reserves the right to offer selected purchasers who meet certain criteria a management fee rebate.
-A holder of Series I or Series IX Units pays a negotiated management fee directly to the Manager.
-The management fee in respect of Series I or Series IX Units of each Fund will be different for each investor and will not exceed 2.00%.
+A holder of Series I Units pays a negotiated management fee directly to the Manager.
+The management fee in respect of Series I Units of each Fund will be different for each investor and will not exceed 2.00%.